fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-vuejs-in-fusiontime.md

 **DATA**

-To view the full data click [here]
+To view the full data click [here].

 In the above code: